github-tools/github-release-notes/README.md

 ### `commits`

 The simplest way of getting data is from the commits you write.
-Even though it doesn't require a machine-readable commit, still would be better to have them in a nice format.
+Even though it doesn't require a machine-readable commit, it is still better to have them in a nice format.

-The output would then use commit messages (title + description) to look something like:
+The output then uses commit messages (title + description) to look something like:

 > ## v0.9.0 (17/05/2017)
 >